 Supports calculated data types and linked tables

 Restores entire objects including tables, queries, relations, and indexes

-Retrieves data from password protected forms
+Retrieves data from password-protected forms

-Restores deleted objects to new database
+Restores deleted objects to the new database

 Let’s now understand the functional criteria of this Access Database Repair software.

 How Stellar Repair for Access tool Helps when Compact and Repair Doesn’t Work?

 Select the corrupted MS Access 2016 database file

 You can optionally select ‘Scan for deleted records’ option to recover items that have been deleted from the database

 Once the selected files are uploaded to the tool panel, select the Repair button